Learn Technical Chart Analysis: Merging Technicals with Mass Psychology for Better Trades

 Applying Machiavellian Tactics to Investing

 Machiavelli’s teachings can be applied directly to investing, especially in how traders navigate markets during periods of extreme sentiment.
 His assertion that it is better to be “feared than loved” speaks to the mindset needed to succeed in volatile markets.
-Investors should not aim to follow the crowd but rather to manipulate its emotions to their advantage.
-For instance, a skilled investor might appear to be cautious, while secretly preparing to make aggressive moves when fear grips the market.
+Investors should not aim to follow the crowd but rather to manipulate its emotions.
+For instance, a skilled investor might appear to be cautious while secretly preparing to make aggressive moves when fear grips the market.

 Example: